Friday, July 5, 2024

 December 31, 2023

 The crowd hissed and chastised me for not intervening in their domestic problem.
 They called the police to help mediate and resolve their issue.
 Still, when they did not get what they ordered, the family threw a temper tantrum towards me.
 As a family man and fellow human being, I understand why they were upset.
 Here is this loving family trying to get their loving daughter, sister, cousin, niece, and friend into rehab, and since she won't go with them willingly, they want the police to seize her.
-But without a court order she has free will to go about her business.
+But without a court order, she has free will to do business.
 I reiterated that to the group's spokesperson, who demanded I take her "immediately."

 "She does not want to go with you," I begrudgingly said.
 "I can't snatch her up.
 And if you grab her against her will, then it is battery and kidnapping.
 There is nothing more that I can do."